-Department Chair and the Pre-College Programs office will utilize the following procedures as part of the approval process:
+Department Chair and the University Outreach and Engagement office will utilize the following procedures as part of the approval process:

-- Pre-College Programs will build the candidate's application packet and when complete forward the packet to the appropriate academic Chair or Dean - Chair or Dean reviews and confirms that the candidate's academic credentials meet minimum requirements - An interview and/or assessments may be required as part of the application process - The academic department will inform the Pre-College Programs office of the candidate's status
+- University Outreach and Engagement will build the candidate's application packet and when complete forward the packet to the appropriate academic Chair or Dean. - Chair or Dean reviews and confirms that the candidate's academic credentials meet minimum requirements.

-• Upon approval, the Office of Academic Personnel will provide the candidate with instructions regarding the process for completing a background check for the University and obtaining a \$0 teaching contract.
+- An interview and/or assessments may be required as part of the application process. - The academic department will inform the University Outreach and Engagement of the candidate's status. - Upon approval, the Office of Academic Personnel will provide the candidate with instructions regarding the process for completing a background check for the University and obtaining a \$0 teaching contract.